The stats.ComputeStats class

 >>> cs = egglib.stats.ComputeStats(multi_hits=True)

 Note also that it is also possible to call configure() later at any moment in the workflow.
-In general, try as much as possible to reuse objects whenever you perform intensive computations.
+In general, it is recommended to reuse as much as possible objects whenever you perform intensive computations.

 List of statistics